yegor256/blog/_posts/2014/aug/2014-08-19-how-to-release-to-maven-central.md

 ## Encrypt Security Assets

-Now, encrypt these three files with a Rultor public key (`9AF0FA4C`):
+Now, encrypt these three files with a [rultor remote](https://github.com/yegor256/rultor-remote):

 {% highlight xml %}
-gpg --keyserver hkp://pool.sks-keyservers.net --recv-keys 9AF0FA4C
-gpg --trust-model always -a -e -r 9AF0FA4C pubring.gpg gpg --trust-model always -a -e -r 9AF0FA4C secring.gpg gpg --trust-model always -a -e -r 9AF0FA4C settings.xml
+$ gem install rultor
+$ rultor encrypt -p me/test pubring.gpg
+$ rultor encrypt -p me/test secring.gpg
+$ rultor encrypt -p me/test settings.xml
 {% endhighlight %}

+Instead of `me/test` you should use the name of your Github project.

 You will get three new files: `pubring.gpg.asc`, `secring.gpg.asc` and `settings.xml.asc`.
 Add them to the root directory of your project,